Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Hybrid-link System Integrating Skeletal System and Leaf-Spring-Type Prosthesis

-The PCS model supposes that the rod is divided into $N$ segments and assumes a constant strain along the central axis coordinates $s$ within each segment.
-Therefore, the $i$th segment $(i=1,\cdots,N)$ is defined as $L_{i-1} \le s < L_{i}$, and the strain of the $i$th segment is defined as follows:
+We divide the rod into $N$ segments and assume that the strain is constant along the central axis coordinate $s$ within each segment.
+Therefore, the $i$-th segment $(i=1,\cdots,N)$ is defined as $L_{i-1} \le s < L_{i}$, and the strain of the $i$-th segment is defined as follows: